Why You Should Use Competency-based Interviews

 Types of interview questions

 One of the most important decisions an organization can make is to who to hire.
 To help inform these decisions, a hiring manager will interview applicants to get a sense of whether that person’s skills, abilities, knowledge, and values fit the job and the organization.
 Hiring managers typically use a variety of types of questions, such as behavioral interview questions (those that measure a candidate’s approach based on past experience) and situational questions (those that show how a candidate would react to a specific scenario).
 However, the use of non-traditional interview questions to make hiring decisions has become much more common in recent years.
-For example, the candidate may be asked questions like, “What do you think of garden gnomes”? or “if you could be any kind of tree, what kind of tree would you be and why?”
+For example, the candidate may be asked questions like, “How many marbles can you fit in a spaceship”? or “if you could be any kind of tree, what kind of tree would you be and why?”
 The idea behind these types of questions is that you can learn about how a candidate thinks, how creative they are, or how they handle on the spot challenges.

 Should these non-traditional questions be used?

 In short, no.

 The reason is that you have no idea what they actually measure and you have no way to objectively rate them.

 1. What do they measure?

 Research has yet to demonstrate that these non-traditional interview questions accurately predict successful performance.
 Let’s look at the interview question, “if you could be any kind of tree, what kind of tree would you be and why?”; if someone answered that they wanted to be an oak tree because they can then build roots.
 Does this answer mean that they would be a good leader or that they want to stay long term with the organization?
 It is very hard to interpret a candidate’s response and link it to the skills they would need to be successful on the job.